 Our company is currently expanding in Latin-America.
-Due to the successful introduction in Brazil, we decided to expand to Mexico, Chile and Argentina as well.
-We are now available in three countries:
+Due to the successful introductions in Brazil and Mexico, we decided to expand to Chile and Argentina as well.
+We are now available in four countries:

 Argentina: Headhunters Argentina => http://headhuntersargentina.com.